-For "controlled eliciting" of Z signing, our roughly monthly sessions of 3 or 4 days at a time involved a wide variety of stimulus materials, designed to encourage fulsome signed descriptions of different kinds of phenomena, in an interactive setting that allowed careful filming (multiple cameras and partly controlled lighting, but little control over sun, rain, thunderstorms, passing vehicles, visitors and passers-by).
-Equally important was documenting informal exchanges between the signers during breaks in the 'work' the adult signers were doing with elicitation materials.
-Other recordings, usually with only a single handheld video camera, focused on everyday interaction involving Vic.
-A principled difference between elicitation and "corpus" data is hard to maintain or justify in such a project, given the circumstances of work with the family, and practical circumstances on the ground, and we have made no such distinctions in the longitudinal analysis.
+For the "controlled eliciting" of Z signing, our roughly monthly sessions of 3 or 4 days at a time involved a wide variety of stimulus materials, designed to encourage fulsome signed descriptions of different kinds of phenomena, in an interactive setting that allowed careful filming (multiple cameras and partly controlled lighting, but little control over sun, rain, thunderstorms, passing vehicles, visitors, and passers-by).
+Equally important was the documenting of informal exchanges between the signers during breaks in the 'work' the adult signers were doing with the elicitation materials.
+Other recordings, usually with only a single handheld video camera, focused on the everyday interaction involving Vic.
+A principled difference between elicitation and "corpus" data is hard to maintain or justify in such a project, given the circumstances of the work with the family and the practical circumstances on the ground, and we have made no such distinctions in the longitudinal analysis.

 The corpus, including the recordings of Vic and the more extensive elicitation filmed with multiple camera angles, is unevenly and only partially transcribed, although Vic's recorded signing up until he was around 4 is reasonably well annotated.
-Some sequences have been transcribed in detail and others more roughly annotated, in company with one or more of the Tzotzil speaking signers.
+Some sequences have been transcribed in detail and others more roughly annotated, in company with one or more of the Tzotzil speaking signers.8

-Transcribed interactions between interacting bodies range from spartan (Yngve 1970, Schegloff 1998) to exuberant (Mondada 2018, Mondada et al. 2021).
+Methods for transcribing interacting bodies range from nil or spartan (Yngve 1970; Schegloff 1998) to exuberant (Mondada 2018; Mondada et al. 2021).
 Because the focus is on the evolving details of Vic's production of specific sign tokens and the relevant attentional ecology, this survey opts for only skeletal representations of action sequences, accompanied by still frames, some labelled with letters that correspond to textual notes.
 Some of the still frames are split-screen images that combine simultaneous views from two different camera angles.
-Where a figure presents a static configuration-of handshapes, for example, or arrangement of participants-still frames can stand by themselves.
-When the ballistics of movement, or the precise timing of synchronous events in discrete articulators are crucial to understanding a scene, the figures are complemented by a timeline (-a vertical stroke ( ) divides seconds, and the timeline is graduated by default in frames, sometimes with greater or less granularity), accompanied by a miniature partiture with distinct synchronized tiers of action.
-Individual tiers use letters as abbreviations for the names of individual participants, and rough and ready labels like Gaze, Gest(ure), Sign, Act(ion)-i.e., non-sign specific actions.
+Where a figure presents a static configuration-of handshapes, for example, or arrangement of participants-the still frames can stand by themselves.
+When the ballistics of movement or the precise timing of synchronous events in discrete articulators are potentially crucial to understanding a scene, the figures are complemented by a timeline (a vertical stroke (1) divides seconds, and the timeline is graduated by default in frames, sometimes with greater or less granularity), accompanied by a miniature partiture with distinct synchronized tiers of action.
+Individual tiers use letters as abbreviations for the names of individual participants and rough and ready labels such as Gaze, Gest(ure), Sign, Act(ion)-i.e., non-sign specific actions.
 Thus, for example, a tier labelled "VGaze" traces the trajectory of Vic's gaze.
-For tiers with relevant ballistic trajectories, I use a sequence of full stops (...) to mark preparatory movements, a "target" (such as a person or thing gazed at)-indicated in words, by an exclamation point (!) for the stroke of a gesture, or in CAPs for an approximate sign label-a series of dashes (---) to mark holds, and a series of commas (,,,) to mark a retraction phase.
-A gloss of the form 'IX:y z' represents a putative indexical sign, where 'y' labels the indexing articulator (e.g., 'RH' for "right hand" or 'LF' for "left finger"), and 'z' the putative referent.
-Other abbreviations in individual figures are annotated by specific footnotes.
+For tiers with relevant ballistic trajectories, I use a sequence of full stops (...) to mark preparatory movements; a "target" (such as a person or thing gazed at)-indicated in words or by an exclamation point (!) for the stroke of a gesture, or in CAPs for an approximate sign label-a series of dashes (-) to mark holds; and a series of commas (",") to mark a retraction phase.
+A gloss of the form 'IX:y z' represents a putative indexical sign, where 'y' labels the indexing articulator (e.g., 'RH' for "right hand" or 'LF' for "left finger") and 'z' the putative referent, sometimes abbreviated to fit better on the timeline.
+Table 1 summarizes these abbreviations and conventions for the detailed transcripts.
+Other abbreviations in individual figures are annotated by specific footnotes and captions.